 How do I get to Lörrach?

 Getting there by car: The city is conveniently connected to the motorway.
-Arrival from direction Karlsruhe change at Dreieck Weil am Rhein to the A98 to Lörrach-Mitte.
+Coming from Karlsruhe, change at the Weil am Rhein junction onto the A98 to Lörrach-Mitte.

 Those arriving by plane fly to the Euroairport Basel-Mühlhouse-Freiburg and from there take the airport bus 50 to the train station, with a connection to the regional S-Bahn line 6 to the city.